milvus-io/community/blog/en/deep-dive-4-data-insertion-and-data-persistence.md

 SDK sends data requests to proxy, the portal, via load balancer.
 Then the proxy interacts with coordinator service to write DDL (data definition language) and DML (data manipulation language) requests into message storage.

 Worker nodes, including query node, data node, and index node, consume the requests from message storage.
-More specifically, the query node is in charge of data query; the index node is responsible for data insertion and data persistence; and the index node mainly deals with index building and query acceleration.
+More specifically, the query node is in charge of data query; the data node is responsible for data insertion and data persistence; and the index node mainly deals with index building and query acceleration.

 The bottom layer is object storage, which mainly leverages MinIO, S3, and AzureBlob for storing logs, delta binlogs, and index files.